 Investigate the smallest number of moves it takes to turn these mats upside-down if you can only turn exactly three at a time.

 Place six toy ladybirds into the box so that there are two ladybirds in every column and every row.

+Can you put the numbers 1 to 8 into the circles so that the four calculations are correct?

 Can you put the numbers from 1 to 15 on the circles so that no consecutive numbers lie anywhere along a continuous straight line?

 What do the numbers shaded in blue on this hundred square have in common?
 What do you notice about the pink numbers?
 How about the shaded numbers in the other squares?

 Arrange the four number cards on the grid, according to the rules, to make a diagonal, vertical or horizontal line.

 Is it possible to place 2 counters on the 3 by 3 grid so that there is an even number of counters in every row and every column?
 How about if you have 3 counters or 4 counters or....?